Free trade zones need better regulation to fight crime

 1 MAY 2018

-As readers of this blog will know, Free Trade Zones are a blessing and a curse.
-They are an integral and innovative part of the world economy, but they also contribute to the problem of illicit trade.
+Free Trade Zones are an integral and innovative part of the world economy, but their vulnerabilities may also contribute to the problem of illicit trade.

 What is a Free Trade Zone?

-FTZs have a darker side too.
-Controls and checks by authorities are often irregular or absent.
+However, controls and checks by authorities of FTZs are often irregular or absent.
 This means they are seen by criminals as perfect places to manufacture and transport illicit goods.
 And such illicit activity is far from victimless.
 It damages society and it’s one of the main sources of funding for criminal and terrorist organizations.

 How can we eliminate illicit trade in Free Trade Zones?

 A significant proportion of illicit tobacco is either manufactured in or shipped through FTZs.
 In a recently published white paper on FTZs and illicit trade, Philip Morris International identified four things governments should do in order to address illicit trade in FTZs:

 A competent authority should be established or designated to issue, suspend and revoke licenses to manufacture, import, export, broker, or ship tobacco products or materials that go into making them within FTZs.
 This would give authorities the ability to control and monitor the tobacco trade in FTZs.

 All FTZ operators should be required to conduct thorough due diligence on any entity within the tobacco supply chain intending to do business within FTZs.